ypriverol/github-paper/REVIEWS.md

 9. Rule 9 does not mention the obvious, effective, and esssential method for promoting one's project -- publishing in the peer-reviewed scientific literature!

+> We agree with the reviewer.
+The current version of the rule starts by making clear this statement:

+> The traditional and effective way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.

 # Reviewer 3